green-code-initiative/ecoCode-common/doc/INSTALL.md

     2. add above an empty `Unreleased` section with sub-sections (`Added`, `Changed` and `Deleted`)
     3. add a new section in the list at the bottom of file with new version
     4. commit these modifications
-3. `tool_release_1_prepare.sh` : *IF ALL IS OK*, execute this script to prepare locally the next release and next SNAPSHOT (creation of 2 new commits and a tag) and check these commits and tag
+4. `tool_release_1_prepare.sh` : *IF ALL IS OK*, execute this script to prepare locally the next release and next SNAPSHOT (creation of 2 new commits and a tag) and check these commits and tag
-4. `tool_release_2_branch.sh` : *IF ALL IS OK*, execute this script to create and push a new branch with that release and SNAPSHOT
+5. `tool_release_2_branch.sh` : *IF ALL IS OK*, execute this script to create and push a new branch with that release and SNAPSHOT
-5. *PR* : *IF ALL IS OK*, on github, create a PR based on this new branch to `main` branch
+6. *PR* : *IF ALL IS OK*, on github, create a PR based on this new branch to `main` branch
-6. *check Github Action + merge PR* : wait that automatic check (Github `Actions` tab) on the new branch are OK, then check modifications and finally merge it with `Create a merge commit` option
+7. *check Github Action + merge PR* : wait that automatic check (Github `Actions` tab) on the new branch are OK, then check modifications and finally merge it with `Create a merge commit` option
-7. *IF ALL IS OK* and if PR merge is OK, then delete the branch as mentionned when PR merged
+8. *IF ALL IS OK* and if PR merge is OK, then check if the branch is deleted as mentionned when PR merged (or delete it manually)
-8. *check Github Action + update local* : wait that automatic check on the `main` branch are OK, and then *IF ALL IS OK*, upgrade your local source code from remote, and go to `main` branch
+9. *check Github Action + update local* : wait that automatic check on the `main` branch are OK, and then *IF ALL IS OK*, upgrade your local source code from remote, and go to `main` branch
-9. *push tag* : push new tag with `git push --tags`
+10. *push tag* : push new tag with `git push --tags`
-10. *check release* : an automatic workflow started on github and create the new release of plugin
+11. *check release* : an automatic workflow started on github and create the new release of plugin
+12. *TEMPORARY process* for `ecocode-rules-specifications` project :
+    1. revert the previous commit for this temporary process (like commit [64bf7be](https://github.com/green-code-initiative/ecoCode/commit/64bf7bed1993374a5a56ec171f55447da6b06461) and [06b2ed4](https://github.com/green-code-initiative/ecoCode/commit/06b2ed411ef8dff7f4fe998277b99506e55811b5) )
+    2. commit it and push it
-11. `docker-compose.yml` : check and modify (if needed) the version in this file to the new SNAPSHOT version
+13. `docker-compose.yml` : check and modify (if needed) the version in this file to the new SNAPSHOT version